Locke-G/Fantastic-Four/ASR - Airline Reservation WebApp/ReadMe.md

 of the Final Project for the Lecture _Programming for Data Scientists: Python_ in Georg-August-Universität Göttingen.

+## Goals

+- A realtional database for data storage
+- A web-based frontend
+- A computing backend implemented in Python

 ## Features

 - Reading the seat chart from an txt file and displaying them